 Torre Grossa opens at 10am during peak season and 11am in the off-season, so plan accordingly.

-But here’s my insider tip: spend just 4 euros more and upgrade to the full pass that also includes the Museo Archeologico, Spezieria di Santa Fina, Galleria d’Arte Moderna e Contemporanea, and San Lorenzo in Ponte.
+Pro Tip: Spend 4 euros more and upgrade to the full pass that also includes the Museo Archeologico, Spezieria di Santa Fina, Galleria d’Arte Moderna e Contemporanea, and San Lorenzo in Ponte.

 You May Also Like: A Day in Siena: Fall In Love With Tuscany’s Most Beautiful Medieval City